 It’s not just our work which is unique.
 Our recruitment process is different too.

-If you meet all elements of the minimum criteria, the personal information you provide is not seen by anybody making a decision about your application.
+If you meet all elements of the minimum criteria, the personal information you provide in the application form is not seen by anybody making a decision about your application.

 At the application stage, your responses in the 3 online tests are marked electronically.

 The information you provide against these categories in the application form is only used to assist analysis of the recruitment process and the effectiveness of our marketing strategy once the recruitment process has finished.